suixinsuo/olympus-protocol/docs/OlympusFund.md

           return console.error(err);
         }
         if (newFund && newFund.address) {
-          // now the index is deployed, do whatever you need to do. console.log(newFund.address)
+          // now the fund is deployed, do whatever you need to do. console.log(newFund.address)
         }
       }));